 Van Brummelen's Book

-Suleiman (1998) summed up “responsible teaching” as being empowering students to learn for themselves and likened it to the classic Greek educational philosophy.
-The Greeks stressed three elements of responsible teaching: the logos of teaching- teachers had to know about what they teach, the pathos of teaching- teachers had to create an emotional tie to the subject matter to put it into context, and the ethos of teaching- the ability to entice students to learn (p.
-6).
+Suleiman describes "responsible teaching” as empowering students to learn for themselves and likened it to the classic Greek educational philosophy.
+The Greeks stressed three elements of responsible teaching: the logos of teaching- teachers had to know about what they teach, the pathos of teaching- teachers had to create an emotional tie to the subject matter to put it into context, and the ethos of teaching- the ability to entice students to learn.

 Suleiman, M. F. (1998).
 The virtues of responsible teaching: implications for empowerment.
 Retrieved from EBSCOhost.

 Van Brummelen, H. (2002).
 Steppingstones to curriculum.
 Colorado Springs, CO: Purposeful Design Publications.